 The obvious-bright cloud test compares near-IR channel data to an empirically defined 0.86-μm reflectance threshold.
-Any pixel whose near-IR reflectance is at or higher than this threshold is always considered cloud-filled.
-The primary cloud discriminator is the absolute magnitude of a cloud's bidirectional reflectance.
-Reflectance at near-IR wavelengths is a strong indicator of cloud extinction optical thickness but, to a much smaller degree, is also confounded by effective particle size.
-The test is designed primarily to detect clouds that are obviously bright, i.e., that have high extinction optical thicknesses.
+Pixels exhibiting a near-IR reflectance at or higher than this threshold is considered cloud-filled.
+The primary cloud discriminator is the absolute magnitude of a cloud's bidirectional reflectance Reflectance at near-IR wavelengths is a strong indicator of cloud extinction optical thickness but, to a smaller degree, is also confounded by effective particle size.
+The test is designed primarily to detect clouds that are obviously bright, i.e., that have high extinction optical thickness.